BarnBridge/BarnBridge-PM/BB-Project-calls/call_006.md

 Basically, at least a base level of disclosures that let you know;

- * What's important to ask?
+ * *What's important to ask?*
- * What's important information you should know about these assets?
+ * *What's important information you should know about these assets?*

-Something that gives you the full sense of the risks you're buying into.
+**Akin:** Something that gives you the full sense of the risks you're buying into.
 So, we want to publish that and create a standard around that.

 We are talking with some of the partners who have been engaging around this idea, and the hope is to be able to publish a list of disclosures, nomanclatures— things that people can easily find and reference as they buy and sell out products.